Michelle Amos: Honors

 In 2002 she won an All Star Award at NASA's Women of Color Government and Defense Technology Awards Conference.
 In 2003, she received the KSC Strategic Leadership Award.

 Personal life

 Amos was born and raised on a farm in Baton Rouge, Louisiana, to Dunk and Dorothy Wright, one of ten children.
 She was raised Baptist but her family converted to being a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1979.
+Her belief in god has been strengthened by her knowledge pertaining to science.
 She and her husband, John D. Amos, have three children and live in Oviedo, Florida.
 In 2020, Amos and her husband began a three-year term leading the Louisiana Baton Rouge Mission of the LDS Church.
+The pair were called to the mission shortly after Amos was working on the Mars 2020 Rover.
+They returned to watch the landing in person and shared it online with over 200 missionaries.

+Following their time as mission leaders which ended in 2023, John Amos was called as an area seventy of the Church of Jesus Christ of Latter-day Saints in March 2023.
+In April 2025 John Amos was called as a general authority seventy of the Church.